pwolthausen/k8s-workshops/8-live-debugging/README.md

 ### 5. Cleaning up

 If you made a new project, you can simply delete the project.
 If you wish to keep the project, due to resources such as new gcp types and the peerings, DM will not be able to automatically remove all created resources.
-Yyou will have to delete the deployment then manually remove any unwanted resources.
+You will have to delete the deployment then manually remove any unwanted resources.

     gcloud deployment-manager deployments delete gke-test --delete-policy abandon